pnnl/tesp/ercot/case8/dsostub/README.md

 one DSO emulator in place of the GridLAB-D and substation federates at each bus.
 It provides a sandbox for integrating AMES with PYPOWER in a new TSO agent.
-It invokes *fncsTSO.py* in the parent directory as the TSO agent, which uses PYPOWER and optionally, PSST.
+It invokes *fncsTSO.py* in the parent directory as the TSO agent, which uses PYPOWER and optionally, MOST.
 The case definition in *ercot_8.json* has been copied from the parent directory to run with local edits.

 The DSO emulator is in a local *fncsDSO.py* file.
 It will bid a load equal to the